bileslav/three1911s-phptest/README.md

 	/**
 	 * This function counts how many unique normalized valid URLs were passed to the function per top level domain *
 	 * A top level domain is a domain in the form of example.com.
-Assume all top level domains end in .com
 	 * subdomain.example.com is not a top level domain.
 	 *
 	 * Accepts a list of URLs